jfrancos/crancos/README.md

 `npx crancos [--ts] [project-name]`

-Bootstraps an environment analogous to create-react-app.
+Bootstraps an environment analogous to create-react-app, but with [Snowpack](https://www.snowpack.dev/) and [Tailwind](https://tailwindcss.com)

 **Please NB the CSS file sets up all divs with `display: flex;`**